 Having a longer free online trial also means you’re burning more resources on users that may not convert.
 For example, ProdPad found that they could tell 85% that users would convert only nine days into their 30-day trial.
 To counteract this, they shortened their trial period and introduced a gamified extension system.

 You’ll see that they also have credit card information as a challenge to extend the trial which is a creative way to get around the decision of whether or not to ask for payment information.
 After all, users who are prepared to volunteer their credit info two weeks into the trial are likely to sign up for a premium plan later.

 SaaS trial best practices to increase the trial to paid conversion rate

-Every SaaS company should do work overtime to increase their trial to paid conversion rate by making the value that their software provides abundantly clear.
+Every SaaS company should work overtime to increase its trial-to-paid conversion rate by making the value that its software provides abundantly clear.

 This is even more important if your product has a freemium plan since the last thing you want is for a new user to get comfortable in that tier.
 If they don’t see the value of your premium plan right away, they may never upgrade which means their acquisition costs will go down the drain.

 Here are some best practices that can help:

 - Tooltips that highlight secondary features

 - NPS surveys to gather customer feedback